-A direct descendant of William F. Buckley, Jr., and the daughter of a former-NBC Universal executive, Ariana Tejero has always been drawn to media.
+A direct descendant of the late-William F. Buckley, Jr., and the daughter of a former-NBC Universal executive, Ariana Tejero has always been drawn to media.
 In grade school, Ariana spent afternoons at Telemundo studios in Miami; Ari also shadowed the writers’ room of ABC’s hit drama, Desperate Housewives.
 In high school, she piloted a sports broadcasting program (Maverick Spotlight) and morning newscast (Maverick Morning News), both of which continue to this day.
 Her first taste of professional on-air work came during a brief stint at age 17 with beIN SPORTS as a bilingual anchor.

 Ari completed secondary school second of 350 students, as a National Merit Scholar for a perfect SAT writing score, sought out by more than 25 communications schools with close to 2 million dollars in scholarship monies.
 Ultimately, she chose Loyola Marymount University, Los Angeles.

 Ari interned for NBC Palm Springs the summer of her sophomore year in college.
-She was hired out of intern status after five days, when her story landed NBC Nightly News with Lester Holt.
+The station hired her out of intern status after five days, when her story landed NBC Nightly News with Lester Holt.
 Ari worked as the station’s assignment manager during the summer of 2015 and subsequently returned to the station during university vacations.
 She field-produced an hour-long LIVE New Year’s Eve special, as well as the 2016 Palm Springs International Film Festival, interviewing the likes of Cate Blanchett, Steve Carell, Bryan Cranston, Matt Damon, Johnny Depp, Brie Larson, Rooney Mara, Saoirse Ronan, Ridley Scott, Alicia Vikander, and Kate Winslet.
 Subsequently, during her junior year, Ari worked as a special correspondent for multiple theaters in Los Angeles, covering stage play premieres.
 She became a published theatrical critic at age 20 for her work on the Pasadena Playhouse.

 After graduating from LMU, Ari returned to NBC Palm Springs as the station’s executive producer.
-She oversaw 8 shows, mentored 7 reporters, produced the 5:00 PM and 6:00 PM newscasts, and filled-in as the Desert Living host, on spare time; the show won its first Emmy in the summer of 2018.
+She oversaw 8 shows, mentored 7 reporters, produced the 5 p.m. and 6 p.m. newscasts, and filled-in as the Desert Living host, on spare time; the show won its first Emmy in the summer of 2018.
 Following the station’s 50th anniversary and re-branding, the prime-time ratings saw a first-ever boost, which led to recruitment by 2 top-20 market network owned-and-operated stations, as well as a 24/7 cable network.